 You do not need a laboratory kit to notice helpful signals.
 Grass stands a little taller between cuts.
 Footprints bounce back instead of staying crushed all afternoon.
 Color steadies from dull olive toward a fresher green even before any new product lands.
 Those signs mean roots are taking up water and nutrients again, which is the practical definition we want homeowners to use.
 If soil is still so wet that ruts form when you drag the hose across the lawn, readiness for mechanical work is not the same as readiness for a gentle feeding conversation.
 In that case, start with the habits in foot traffic and thawing turf before you chase color with repeated passes.

 If you are already on a Greenwise program, your visit window flexes within the season we describe in spring organic fertilization.
 If you are not on a program yet, late April is still a fair time to ask how visits would line up with your mower, irrigation, and any spring seeding you hope to do.
+Bring notes about parkway salt damage, plow scars, and dog routes so the first visit reflects how you actually use the yard.

 How the first feeding talks to mowing

 Fertilizer is not a replacement for sensible mowing.
 If blades are dull or the deck is too low for cool wet growth, you can stress crowns right as nutrition arrives.
 Revisit mowing height and gentle patterns the same week you expect a visit so the two practices support each other.
-Electric mowing clients who use our electric mowing service already tie cadence to growth; pairing that rhythm with feeding reduces the whiplash of uneven flushes across the yard.
+The one third rule still matters in late April: remove no more than a third of the blade at a time, with sharp blades, when the lawn is dry enough that tires are not smearing crowns.
+Scalping for stripes before a graduation party is a common way to undo the benefit of a well timed organic application.

 Weeds do not pause while you debate timing